 Cement mortar should be pushed into the gaps between dry slabs with a trowel, compacted, and then smoothed with a pointing bar.
 Resin mortar requires wet slabs and should be brushed into the gaps.
 Give this mortar a further 1-2 days to set.

-As with most DIY and construction tasks, learning to lay a pathway is best achieved by preparing properly.
+As with most DIY and construction tasks, learning to lay a patio is best achieved by preparing properly.
 Thorough preparation will help you create a pathway you’ll be proud of and be able to enjoy for years to come.

 Now that you know how to lay a pathway, see our Garden Paving page for handpicked content and more helpful advice to get you started on your project.